-The same rules for delineating AAs pertain to both of these purposes for using CRAM.
-However, these different purposes may require different numbers of AAs within a Wetland.
-For example, multiple AAs might be required to assess the average condition of a large wetland project that is many times larger than one AA.
-But just one AA would be required in the same wetland if it were only being assessed as part of a population of wetlands.
+The same guidelines for delineating AAs (see Tables 3.5 through 3.7 above) pertain to project assessments and ambient assessments using CRAM.

+However, the number of AAs per wetland can vary between ambient surveys and individual wetland assessments.
+Multiple AAs might be required to assess the average condition of a wetland project that is many times larger than one AA, whereas just one AA would be required in the same wetland if it were only being assessed as part of an ambient survey (see Table 3.8).